 Understanding Your Cloud Options

 For starters, let’s make sure we’re all on the same page about what we mean when we talk about “cloud.”

-- Cloud/SaaS: a hosted solution with an annual subscription, meaning the agency rents their software licenses, as well as the servers/infrastructure it runs on.
+SaaS (software as a service): a hosted solution with an annual or monthly subscription, meaning you agency rents software licenses, as well as the servers/infrastructure it runs on.

-- Hosted/IaaS (infrastructure as a service): a hosted solution with perpetual licenses, meaning the agency rents a virtual server, but owns the licenses for its IT solution.
+IaaS (infrastructure as a service): a hosted solution with perpetual licenses, meaning your agency rents a virtual server, but owns the licenses for your IT solution.

 Benefits of Cloud for Human Services